malik314/CS4760A2/README.md

 Repeat the method on the n/2 integers and continue until the final result is obtained.
 (This is a binary tree algorithm.)

 ## INVOKE
 master should take in several command line options as follows:
 ./master -h
 ./master [-h] [-s i] [-t time] datafile
--h Describe how the project should be run and then, terminate.
+-h Describe how the project should be run and then, terminate
 -s x Indicate the number of children allowed to exist in the system at the same time.
+(Default 20)
-(Default 20) -t time The time in seconds after which the process will terminate, even if it has not finished.
-(Default 100) datafile Input file containing one integer on each line.
+-t time The time in seconds after which the process will terminate, even if it has not finished.
+(Default 100)
+datafile Input file containing one integer on each line.